Qantas Airways : tests world's longest commercial flight from New York to Sydney | MarketScreener

 The goal was to gather data, with a team of researchers to monitor, among other things, lighting, activity, sleep and consumption patterns of passengers, and crew melatonin levels.
 They also tracked the brain wave patterns of pilots, equipped for the flight with brain monitoring devices.

-The aim of the research was, Qantas said in a statement, to increase health and wellness, minimize jet lag and identify optimum crew rest and work periods.
+The aim of the research was, Qantas said in a statement, to increase health and wellness, minimise jet lag and identify optimum crew rest and work periods.

 "The flight was very successful from two components - the first one was research," Qantas Captain Sean Golding said.